 Infant, Child and Adolescent Health

-Led by Dr Sharon Kinney, this program of work focuses on the prevention, early recognition and management of clinical deterioration in infants and children.
+Led by A/Prof Sharon Kinney, this program of work focuses on the prevention, early recognition and management of clinical deterioration in infants and children.
 The Infant and Child Health research program aims to improve clinical outcomes for hospitalised children and their families.

 Led by A/Prof Bridget Hamilton, this program aims to develop new knowledge and to translate existing knowledge, to improve the experience and outcomes for people who are dealing with mental health problems.